apache/jena-site/source/documentation/io/rdf-input.md

 ### Add a new language

 The set of languages is not fixed.
-A new languages, together with a parser, can be added to RIOT as shown in [RIOT example 5](https://github.com/apache/jena/tree/master/jena-arq/src-examples/arq/examples/riot/ExRIOT_5.java)
+A new language, together with a parser, can be added to RIOT as shown in [RIOT example 5](https://github.com/apache/jena/tree/master/jena-arq/src-examples/arq/examples/riot/ExRIOT_5.java)